raspberrypi/documentation/configuration/wireless/access-point.md

 In order to work as an access point, the Raspberry Pi will need to have access point software installed, along with DHCP server software to provide connecting devices with a network address.
 Ensure that your Raspberry Pi is using an up-to-date version of Raspbian (dated 2017 or later).

-Install all the required software in one go with this command:
+Install the required software (dnsmasq and hostapd) with this command:

 ```
 sudo apt install dnsmasq hostapd
 ```